open-guides/og-aws/README.md

 -	**Multiple regions:** Using multiple regions is complex, since it’s essentially like completely separate infrastructure.
 It is necessary for business-critical services which highest levels of redundancy.
 However, for many applications (like your average consumer startup), deploying extensive redundancy across regions may be overkill.
 -	The [High Scalability Blog](http://highscalability.com/blog/2016/1/11/a-beginners-guide-to-scaling-to-11-million-users-on-amazons.html) has a good guide to help you understand when you need to scale an application to multiple regions.
 -	🔹**Multiple AZs:** Using AZs wisely is the primary tool for high availability!
+	-	A typical single-region high availability architecture would be to deploy in two or more availability zones, with load balancing in front, as in [this AWS diagram](http://media.amazonwebservices.com/architecturecenter/AWS_ac_ra_ftha_04.pdf).
 	-	The bulk of outages in AWS services affect one zone only.
 There have been rare outages affecting multiple zones simultaneously (for example, the [great EBS failure of 2011](http://aws.amazon.com/message/65648/)) but in general most customers’ outages are due to using only a single AZ for some infrastructure.
 	-	Consequently, design your architecture to minimize the impact of AZ outages, especially single-zone outages.
 	-	Deploy key infrastructure across at least two or three AZs.
 Replicating a single resource across more than three zones often won’t make sense if you have other backup mechanisms in place, like S3 snapshots.
 	-	Deploy instances evenly across all available AZs, so that only a minimal fraction of your capacity is lost in case of an AZ outage.
 	-	If your architecture has single points of failure, put all of them into a single AZ.
 This may seem counter-intuitive, but it minimizes the likelihood of any one SPOF to go down on an outage of a single AZ.
 -	**EBS vs instance storage:** For a number of years, EBSs had a poorer track record for availability than instance storage.
 For systems where individual instances can be killed and restarted easily, instance storage with sufficient redundancy could give higher availability overall.
 EBS has improved, and modern instance types (since 2015) are now EBS-only, so this approach, while helpful at one time, may be increasingly archaic.
--	Be sure you use and understand **ELBs** whenever appropriate.
-(See the section on ELBs.)
+-	Be sure to [use and understand ELBs](#elbs) appropriately.
 Many outages are due to not using load balancers, or misunderstandings or misconfigurations of ELBs.

 ### Gotchas and Limitations